School of Web Design & New Media Home

 Colin has spoken at many conferences in his field of study: HOW Design, HOW Interactive, NAB, VDJC, and SF Mograph.
 He's also a winner of the international Cut & Paste design competition.
 In addition to teaching at AAU, he has instructed at both the graduate and undergraduate levels at California College for the Arts.
 He has taught courses in Graphic Design, Animation/Visual effects, and Web Design + New Media.

-Colin holds a BFA from AAU, and has completed MFA studies from the prestigious San Francisco Art Institute.
+Colin holds a BFA from AAU, and has completed MFA studies at San Francisco Art Institute.

 » Adobe Features Academy of Art University in New Video